shinoburc/myd-3.4-plus/README.md

 # MyD

-MyD is very powerful and useful CLI dictionaly tool.
+MyD is very powerful and useful CUI base dictionaly tool.

 FEATURES
  * support X Window Selection (you can input search word use double click on kterm or emacs or more.)